-The Christmas holidays are a perfect time to organize a trip to Italy, visit ancient towns or go to the discovery of the most beautiful Christmas markets.
-The Christmas markets are in fact the most attractive proposal for those who want to spend Christmas day away from home and do not want to miss the magical atmosphere of this party.
+The Christmas holidays are a perfect time to organize a trip to Italy, visit ancient towns or discover the most beautiful Christmas markets.
+The Christmas markets are the most attractive proposal for those who want to spend Christmas day away from home and do not want to miss the magical atmosphere of this party.

-Those in Bressanone and Merano are among the most beautiful Christmas markets in Italy, along with those of Trento and Bolzano.
-In fact, in Trentino Alto Adige, the German tradition of the Christmas market is extremely alive and ancient.
-But also in the rest of Italy in recent years original Christmas markets have been organized that are worth visiting.
+Those in Bressanone and Merano are among Italy’s most beautiful Christmas markets, along with those of Trento and Bolzano.
+In fact, in Trentino Alto Adige, the German tradition of the Christmas market is alive and ancient.
+But also in the rest of Italy, in recent years, original Christmas markets have been organized that are worth visiting.